The Most Hilarious Santa Letters of All Time

 Don't lie, it's something you've always wondered.
 One guy travels the world every year to deliver presents, and he's the only one who can do it?
-Thank you, Ella, for finally asking the tough questions that we all want to know.
-And speaking of tough questions, we're curious what you meant by ,"I only celebrate Christmas."
-So… no Halloween?
-No Thanksgiving or Fourth of July or any other holiday?
-How about birthdays?
-Do you celebrate your birthday?
-Just Christmas?
-Okay then.
+Thank you, Ella, for finally asking the tough questions that we all want to know, and thank you to Reddit user Fuzzhead171 for posting this letter.

 "I want a order of french fries, a computer, and a chicken nugget."

-We totally get asking Santa for a computer, but the other two requests… well, um… you know that getting some French fries and a chicken nugget—seriously, you want a single nugget?—don't require writing letters to magical elves who live in arctic wonderlands and only visit once a year to leave gifts under bedazzled trees.
-You can get both fries and nuggets fairly easily, and for just slightly more than the postage it cost to send that letter to Santa.
+We totally get asking Santa for a computer, but the other two requests… well, you know that getting some French fries and a chicken nugget—seriously, you want a single nugget?—don't require waiting till Christmas, right?
+You can get both fries and nuggets fairly easily, and for just slightly more than the postage it cost to send that letter (posted by ricanchick760 on Instagram) to Santa.

 Please Leave Before 6:00 AM